 - Create interesting HTML newsletters for your audience.

 - Base your newsletter on regularly searched relevant keywords by your target audience.

 - Draft text written in HTML in such a way that the message is clear and compelling.

 - Provide your audience with solutions or tips to some of the challenges that they may be encountering, when necessary.

 - Include interviews with experts in the particular field you are addressing, when necessary.

 - The template should be attractive and professional for your readers.
 Always consider the width of client’s email preview pane.
-Full newsletter width should be displayed for the client.
+Display full newsletter width for the client.

 - Since HTML newsletters are not designed to be displayed in whole browsers, the features should be used within the execution limits of email applications.
-Better compatibility with the major email clients can be achieved by using simple HTML features like links, layouts, simple tables, and images.
+Better compatibility with most of the email clients can be achieved by using simple HTML features like links, layouts, simple tables, and images.

-- Make your email design mobile responsive.
+- Make your HTML newsletter design mobile responsive.
 Most recipients will view their email on a mobile device.

 - Minimize use of cascading style sheets (CSS).
-It is good to stick to basic CSS.
+Sticking to basic CSS is good.